drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 ![Feature matrices for the three feature systems used in Experiment 3.
 Dark gray cells indicate positive feature values, light gray cells indicate negative feature values, and white cells indicate phoneme-feature combinations that are undefined in that feature system.
 The names of the features reflect the original sources; consequently the same feature name may have different value assignments in different systems.\label{fig-feature-matrices}](fig-featsys-matrices.eps)

-\add{All three experiments were carried out separately on the full temporal span of each trial epoch, and on the truncated version of the data.
-However, the first two experiments (pairwise and OVR classification) yielded results that were broadly similar for the full and truncated epochs, and the differences between the full and truncated results were uninformative, so for brevity only the results based on the full epochs are presented.}
+All three experiments were carried out separately on the full temporal span of each trial epoch, and on the truncated version of the data.
+However, the first two experiments (pairwise and OVR classification) yielded results that were broadly similar for the full and truncated epochs, and the differences between the full and truncated results were uninformative, so for brevity only the results based on the full epochs are presented.

 In all three experiments, logistic regression classifiers were used, as implemented in `scikit-learn` [@sklearn].
-Stratified 5-fold cross-validation
-\add{over the training data}
-was employed at each point in a grid search for hyperparameter $C$ (regularisation parameter; small $C$ yields smoother decision boundary).
+Stratified 5-fold cross-validation over the training data was employed at each point in a grid search for hyperparameter $C$ (regularisation parameter; small $C$ yields smoother decision boundary).
 <!-- and $\gamma$ (kernel variance parameter, controlling how far from the